Polly Swann

-Polly Swann (born 5 June 1988) is a British rower and a member of the Great Britain Rowing Team.
+Polly Ann M. Swann (born 5 June 1988) is a British rower and a member of the Great Britain Rowing Team.
 She is a former World and European champion in the women's coxless pairs, having won the 2013 World Rowing Championships at Chungju in Korea, and the 2014 European Rowing Championships at Belgrade, Serbia with her partner Helen Glover.
 At the 2016 Summer Olympics she won a silver medal in the women's eight.

 In the 2020 coronavirus pandemic she took a break from rowing to work as a doctor at St John's Hospital, Livingston.

 In 2021 she regained the European Coxless Pair title in Varese, Italy, with Helen Glover.
 She and Glover finished fourth in the Summer Olympics in Tokyo.

 Early life

 Polly Swann is the elder of two children born to Sally and David Swann, a doctor.
 She was born in Lancaster, England, but when she was three weeks old the family moved to Edinburgh, Scotland, where she was raised and educated.
 She attended George Heriot's School where, at the age of 14, she started rowing on the Union Canal.
 She went on to study medicine at the University of Edinburgh until taking a sabbatical in 2010 to concentrate on rowing.
 In 2013 she studied for a degree in global health policy at the University of London.